data-integrations/http/docs/HTTP-batchsink.md

 Properties
 ----------

 **url:** The URL to post data to.
+(Macro enabled)

 **method:** The HTTP request method.
 Defaults to POST.
+(Macro enabled)

-**bathSize:** Batch size.
+**batchSize:** Batch size.
 Defaults to 1.
+(Macro enabled)

 **messageFormat:** Format to send messsage in.
-Options are JSON,Form,Custom.
+Options are JSON, Form, Custom.
 Defaults to JSON.
+(Macro enabled)

-**body:** Custom message.
-This would be mandatory if message format is selected as Custom.
+**body:** Optional custom message.
+This is required if the message format is set to 'Custom'.
-          In case user wants to have Custom message and want to use some of the input record fields as variables to build the message, then user needs to put the variable with # as prefix in the message so that the same would be replaced by the value from the input record.
+          User can leverage incoming message fields in the post payload.
+          For example-
+          User has defined payload as \{ "messageType" : "update", "name" : "#firstName" \}
+          where #firstName will be substituted for the value that is in firstName in the incoming message.
+(Macro enabled)

 **delimiterForMessages:** Delimiter for messages in case of batching > 1.
 Defaults to "\n".
+(Macro enabled)

 **requestHeaders:** An optional string of header values to send in each request where the keys and values are delimited by a colon (":") and each pair is delimited by a newline ("\n").
+(Macro enabled)

 **charset:** Charset.
 Defaults to UTF-8.
+(Macro enabled)

 **followRedirects:** Whether to automatically follow redirects.
 Defaults to true.
+(Macro enabled)

 **disableSSLValidation:**  If user enables SSL validation, they will be expected to add the certificate to the trustStore on each machine.
 Defaults to true.
+(Macro enabled)

 **numRetries:** The number of times the request should be retried if the request fails.
 Defaults to 3.
+(Macro enabled)

 **connectTimeout:** The time in milliseconds to wait for a connection.
 Set to 0 for infinite.
 Defaults to 60000 (1 minute).
+(Macro enabled)

 **readTimeout:** The time in milliseconds to wait for a read.
 Set to 0 for infinite.
 Defaults to 60000 (1 minute).
+(Macro enabled)

 **failOnNon200Response** Whether to fail the pipeline on non-200 response from the http end point.
 Defaults to true.
+(Macro enabled)

 Example
 -------